clebert/batis/README.md

 ## Terminology

-There are two main entities in this library, hosts and agents.
+There are two main entities in Batis, hosts and agents.

-**By analogy with React, a host is a component and an agent is a Hook.**
+**By analogy with React, a host is like React DOM and an agent is like a functional stateless component.**

-An agent is like a virus in biology, it cannot exist without a host cell because it has no metabolism of its own.
-So to use an agent, you need a host.
-A host manages state and sends events to a listener function.
+An agent is comparable to a biological virus.
+A virus is dependent on a host cell because it has no metabolism of its own.
+So, to use a functional stateless agent, you need a host.
+A host manages the state and effects of an agent and sends events to a listener function.

 ## Usage example